tbishaw-stat6250/course-questions-wiki/week-05/README.md

 - Question(dfei-stat6250): What does compilation phase mean in SAS?
 - *Question* (aamiri2-stat6250): During the compilation phase, SAS scans statements in the DATA step for syntax errors, what are some of the errors that may occur?
 - *Answer* (aamiri2-stat6250): Some of the syntax errors that occur during the compilation phase are misspelled keywords or missing keywords, invalid variable names, missing or invalid punctuation, and invalid options.
-- Question (aguenane-stat6250): What are the two automatic variables that can be used for processing contained in the program data vector?
 - Question (aguenane−stat6250): What are the two automatic variables that can be used for processing contained in the program data vector?
 - *Question* (ldai4-stat6250): How is the program data vector created during the compilation phase?
 - *Answer* (ldai4-stat6250): During the compilation, the program data vector includes the two automatic variables_N_and_ERROR_.
 The descriptor portion of the new SAS data set is created at the end of the compilation phase.
 Observations are not written until the execution phase.